OpenNebula/docs/source/management_and_operations/multivm_service_management/appflow_use_cli.rst

 The ``oneflow-template clone`` (with the optional ``--recursive flag``) can be used to achieve this, as well as from the Sunstone service template tab.

-.. note:: If the name of the VM template + Service Template exceed 128 chars, VM template name will be cropped.
+If the name of the VM template + Service Template exceed 128 chars, VM template name will be cropped.

+.. note:: :ref:`Scheduled Actions <vm_guide2_scheduling_actions>` cannot be defined in VM Templates if they are intended to be used as part of Service Templates.
+Please remove them prior to instantiate a service to avoid indeterministic behaviour.

 Managing Services
 ================================================================================